masedi54/masedi54/README.md

 I'm currently active as a student.

-- 🔭 I’m currently learning on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
+- 🔭 I’m currently following <a href="https://digitalent.kominfo.go.id/akademi/FGA">Digital Talent Scholarship</a>
-- 🌱 I’m currently learning about FullStack-Developers and Flutter
+- 🌱 I’m currently learning about UI/UX Web Design & Web Dev
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to discuss with me about web development or JavaScript
 - 📫 How to reach me: aslekmak54@gmail.com
 - ⚡ Fun fact: Shy person